Posted 2009-01-01 ‐ 4 min read

 |Storage||3 x 500GB SATA||256GB SATA SSD|

-Most of the components that make up this machine are donors from the previous tower: Danger of Death.
+Most of the original components that made up this machine were donated from the previous machine: Danger of Death.

 I purchased the motherboard from SpecialTech UK in Nov.
 2008 after I was no longer satisfied with the headroom offered by the ASRock ConRoeXFire-eSATA2.